eraofchaos/eraofchaos.github.io/artifacts/Minotaur's Battleaxe.md

 ---
 title: "Artifacts - Sword of Frost - Minotaur's Battleaxe"
 permalink: /artifacts/Minotaur's Battleaxe/
-excerpt: "Sword of Frost - Minotaur's Battleaxe.
+excerpt: "Era of Chaos  Sword of Frost - Minotaur's Battleaxe.
 A battleaxe passed down by the Tauren.
 One of the components of the Sword of Frost."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Minotaur's Battleaxe.md"